-- Spirit Festival, Adelaide, is South Australia’s only dedicated celebration of Aboriginal and Torres Strait Islander arts, culture and sport.
-More about the two-day event on www.thespiritfestival.com.
+- Spirit Festival, Adelaide, is a two-day event and South Australia’s only dedicated celebration of Aboriginal and Torres Strait Islander arts, culture and sport.

 - Yarnballa Festival, Port Augusta.
 A four-day festival of Aboriginal and Torres Strait Islander culture including dance, visual arts, music, comedy and film; hosted for the first time in October 2008.

 - Nayri Niara (Good Spirit) Festival, started in 2009 and is held on Bruny Island featuring a series of performances, workshops, forums, healing circles, films, and talks, and a culturally diverse range of music.
 (April)

 - Putalina Festival, held at Oyster Cove (‘putalina’ in the local language) since 1984, celebrates Aboriginal culture with music, dance and festivities, and provides a platform for young Aboriginal performers.
 Oyster Cove was handed back to Aboriginal people in 1995.